Bhimber: Partition and Modern History (1947 – Present)

+These resources provide an in-depth exploration of Kashmir and its regions, including Bhimber.

 Modern history

 In the 19th century, Chibhal came under the Maharaja Gulab Singh.
 Around 1822, along with Poonch, it was granted as a jagir (feudal land grant) to Raja Dhian Singh of the Dogra dynasty, Gulab Singh's brother.
 After the death of Maharaja Ranjit Singh, the Sikh court fell into disunity, and Dhian Singh was murdered in court intrigue.
 Subsequently, the princely state of Jammu and Kashmir was formed under the suzerainty of the British Empire, and these territories were transferred to Jammu and Kashmir.
 The jagir given to Dhian Singh was respected, however, and Dhian Singh's sons Moti Singh and Jawahir Singh were retained as their Rajas.

 In 1852, the brothers Jawahir and Moti Singh quarrelled, and the Punjab Board of Revenue awarded a settlement.
 Moti Singh was awarded the Poonch district, and Jawahir Singh was awarded Bhimber, Mirpur and Kotli.
 In 1859, Jawahir Singh was accused of 'treacherous conspiracy' by Maharaja Ranbir Singh (r.
 1857–1885), who succeeded Gulab Singh.
 The British agreed with the assessment and forced Jawahir Singh to exile in Ambala.
 Ranbir Singh paid Jawahir Singh an annual stipend of Rs.
 100,000 until his death, and appropriated his territory afterwards because Jawahir Singh had no heirs.

 The appropriated territory was organised as the Bhimber district (wazarat) in 1860.
 In the decade preceding 1911, the district headquarters was shifted to Mirpur and it came to be called the Mirpur district.
 Bhimber remained a tehsil headquarters until 1947.
 It had a Hindu majority population, mostly consisting of Mahajans.